tony-oliver/mdview/README.md

 $ mdview <filename>
 ```

-which parses the contents of the named file from markdown, converts it to HTML and displays the latter in an HTML widget.
+which parses the (markdown) content of the named file, converts it to HTML and displays the latter in an HTML widget.

 It also watches for markdown file-contents updates and keeps the rendered HTML in sync whenever they occur.